How to automate invoice coding: A practical AP guide

 Invoice coding involves categorizing expenses and assigning them to specific accounts.
 It seems simple, which is why it's often overlooked in AP efficiency discussions.
 But here's the kicker: it may be costing you more than you think.

 Companies without automation spend $6.30 per invoice, while automated counterparts pay just $1.45.
 That's right— automation could save you nearly 77% per invoice!
 It gives you an idea of the potential savings at stake.
 But it's beyond just cost.
 Accurate invoice coding is crucial for financial reporting, budgeting, and decision-making.
-Mistakes can lead to compliance issues and skewed financial data.
+Mistakes, even as simple as incorrect debit or credit recording, can lead to compliance issues and skewed financial data.

 Want to know how exactly does it work?
 And how can you implement invoice in your organization?
 You're in the right place.
 This guide will walk you through the process of invoice coding, how to automate it, and the best practices.